 A micro inverter is an inverter that is installed on solar panels to convert the direct current energy (DC) generated by the panels into alternating current (AC) electricity for use in the home.
 They are about the size of an internet router and one is installed underneath each solar panel.

-The main advantage of a micro inverter solar system is that it can measure the generation of each panel independently as opposed to managing all panels at once.
+The main advantage of a micro inverter solar system is that it can measure the generation of each panel independently, as opposed to managing all solar panels at once.

 What is the difference between micro inverters and string inverters?

-The key difference between micro inverters and string inverters is that micro inverters are installed on each individual panel, whereas string inverters use just one system for all panels – typically installed away from the panels either outdoors or indoors (depending on the model).
+The key difference between micro inverters and string inverters is that micro inverters are installed on each individual panel, whereas string inverters use just one system for all panels – typically installed away from the panels near your main switch board or sub board (depending on the model).

 Micro inverters also tend to operate at a lower voltage than string inverters.